open-atmos/PyMPDATA/paper/paper.md

 # Summary

-Convection-diffusion problems arise across a wide range of pure and applied research domains, in particular in geosciences, aerospace engineering and financial modelling (for an overview of applications, see, e.g., section 1.1 in [@Morton_1996]).
+Convection-diffusion problems arise across a wide range of pure and applied research, in particular in geosciences, aerospace engineering and financial modelling (for an overview of applications, see, e.g., section 1.1 in [@Morton_1996]).
 One of the key challenges in numerical solutions of problems involving advective transport is